WPCC Annual General Meeting Mon July 20th - McKinnon Hotel

 The club is well known and respected within the SECA with association representatives both on and off the field.
 In recent times a number of former club players have gone on to play at Premier, State and National level and several players are working within the ranks of Cricket Australia and even the ECB.

-In 2018, the club has 5 senior teams, 7 junior teams (including a joint U13 Girls team with Carnegie CC) and a thriving Milo in2cricket and T20 Blast program, catering for all age groups and abilities from 6 to 66.
+In 2020, the club has 5 senior teams, 10 junior teams (including 3 all Girl’s teams formed jointly with neighboring clubs) and a thriving Junior and Master Blaster’s program, catering for all age groups and abilities from 6 to 66.
 The club has home grounds at Packer Park, Duncan Mackinnon Reserve and Princes Park.